Median Nerve Entrapment, It’s More Than Carpal Tunnel

 Median Nerve Entrapment Sites:

 Superficial Palmar Branch Entrapment: Compression of the superficial palmar branch of the median nerve can cause symptoms such as numbness and tingling in the palm or fingers, especially during gripping.
+In some cases, compression near the transverse carpal ligament may contribute to symptoms in the middle finger and adjacent digits.

 Radial Nerve Entrapment Sites: